bobanetwork/boba_legacy/faq.md

 The fault challenge period is 7 days.

-## Do you have any information on bridging multiple assets in one transaction, and Liquidity Pool (LP) floating fee rate?
+## Do you have any information on bridging multiple assets in one transaction and the Liquidity Pool (LP) floating fee rate?

 Bridging multiple assets in one transaction and LP floating fee rate are two tweaks that have been made to the Liquidity Pool contracts.